 How do you fix zinc deficiency?

 Please note: Do not use supplements until you have confirmed a zinc deficiency.
-Otherwise, you run the risk of a zinc surplus!
+Otherwise, you run the risk of developing a zinc surplus!

 Animal proteins support the absorption of zinc.
 Together, they form a complex that the body can utilise very well.
 Other nutrients that promote zinc absorption are: